 There is a large light feature that leads left to a hallway or straight to the desk.
 Left of the desk is a living room area and the whole space faces floor to ceiling windows that face the Bund boardwalk.
 There’s a large TV and the area would be great for entertaining if you were in town for a meeting with colleagues or business partners.

 Opening from the hallway and from the living room, the bedroom faces the beautiful skyline of downtown Pudong.
 From bed, you will have a full view of the Bund river, and the ships passing by.
-There is a TV and a chair with ottoman next to the window.
+There are a TV and a chair with ottoman next to the window.

 Getting up early in the morning provides a beautiful scene.
 The fog rolls off the river which is barely visible except for the occasional passing barge filled to the top with coal.
 As the sun starts to burn off the fog, the clouds roll back and the city is revealed to you.